Here comes the Dallas Fed ...

-The index was much stronger than expected last month, rebounding along with other regional manufacturing surveys that showed some improvement in March.

-Still, it has not turned positive since December 2014.
-Manufacturers tied to the energy industry have reported sharp declines in activity following the drop in oil prices.
+Economists estimate that the general business activity index from the Dallas Fed was -14 for January, following the prior reading of -20.1 that was much worse than expected.

+A reading below zero indicates contraction, and the index was sub-zero for all of 2015, as low oil prices slammed companies exposed to the energy sector and a broad-based industrial slowdown took its toll.

-We’ll have the latest at the bottom of the hour, so refresh this page for updates.
+We’ll have the latest at the bottom of the hour, refresh this page for updates.

-NOW WATCH: These striking images show just how overcrowded China’s population really is

 Business Insider Emails & Alerts